 Jobs and Announcements

-Deadline: March 20, 2014
+Deadline: 20 May 2014

-eLearning Africa "Through your Lens" Photo Competition 2014
+Elearning Africa "Through Your Lens" Photo Competition 2014

-Closing date: Monday, April 14th 2014
+Closing Date: Monday, April 14th 2014

 The eLearning Africa “Through your Lens” Photo Competition is back this year in its fifth edition.
 Under the theme of “Social Africa: building bridges through ICT”, budding photographers are invited to submit snapshots depicting how ICT is enhancing the way individuals and communities in Africa live, learn, cooperate and connect.
 Contributions from all sectors and walks of life are welcome.
 The photo should show how communication tools and information technologies can build bridges and foster relationships between people and be accompanied by a brief description outlining the inspiration behind their idea.